mohahf19/mohahf19.github.io/_pages/about.md

   - /about.html
 ---

 Hello, and welcome to my personal website.
 I am a senior student at Bilkent university who has been blessed with a passion for both Computer Science and Mathematics.
-So, I double majored in both!
+So, I am double majoring in both!
 Other than that, I enjoy working on computational biology projects in ÇiçekLab.
 I am interested in pursuing a career in research and academia in the future.
 My research interests are machine learning and computational biology.

 Hobbies
 =====